 - Tax Problems: Entrepreneurs often overlook tax issues, but they can be a big problem for investors.
 Problems like missing 83(b) elections or issuing options below 409A prices can create tax liabilities for the startup and the investors.

 - Legal problems: Loan and guarantee agreements, franchising agreements, and other legal documents often have clauses that can be disadvantageous to the startup.
-These clauses can be a problem for the investors.
+These clauses can be a problem for investors.

 After the information has been analysed, the investor’s team will prepare a report detailing their findings and recommendations.
 This report is then presented to the investors, who will use it to make their final decision.